 CAMPUS NOMINATION PROCESS

 Please submit the following materials electronically by 11:59 p.m. on the campus deadline to the Undergraduate Academic Awards Office, email@example.com.

 - Student Profile and Pre-Application form.
 After reviewing your Goldwater pre-application, the UAA Office will provide you with access to the Goldwater online application.
-Please complete and submit the full application by the campus deadline.
+Please complete and submit the full application on the Goldwater website by the campus deadline.

 - Letters of recommendation from three professors who have supervised your undergraduate research and/or your undergraduate coursework in the sciences, engineering or mathematics.
 Please ask your recommenders to send an electronic copy to firstname.lastname@example.org.
 It is the applicant’s responsibility to ensure that all letters of recommendation are received by the campus deadline.
 We cannot guarantee that the committee will review late letters.

 - Transcripts from all colleges attended.
 For campus purposes, an unofficial transcript or a copy of your UW-Madison student record is fine, as are photocopies of transcripts from other institutions.
 Submit via email attachment to email@example.com or in hard copy.

 - Research Essay, typed, three pages, font size no smaller than 12 point, uploaded to the ‘backpack’ on your online application.
 Please include your name and your academic institution at the top of each page.
 Sample research essays available for viewing in the UAA Office.
 Please make an appointment.